binhphan421/blog/content/article/personal/bye.md

 Every step and push I take to right myself in this passage of time is just responsibility.
 Duty.
 Something that has been a driving force all my life.
 Something I dedicated to her.
 The body can walk on its own.
 Eat.
 Sleep.
 Breathe.
 I manage well enough in spite of it all.

 Yet the mind does not follow.
 Together in a waltz with my eyes, my thoughts dance to the moments where she was right here by my side.
-When I was amidst all the smiles, laughter, tears, words, drives, frustrations, photos, meals and whatever tangible or intangible thing I could share with her, I never knew I would be living the most fulfilling part of my life.
+When I was amidst all the smiles, laughter, tears, words, drives, frustrations, photos, meals and whatever tangible or intangible thing I share with her, I never knew I would be living the most fulfilling part of my life.
 With the broken promise of eternity, the reality that all things end, I am hollow and escape to memories to dream of when I was whole.

 But the chicken rice at 1.99 Restaurant is tasteless when I can no longer share it with you.